epreston/renderlayer/README.md

 ## Structure

 This repository employs a [monorepo](https://en.wikipedia.org/wiki/Monorepo) setup which hosts a number of associated packages under the `packages` directory.
-They can be used in any combination and define minimum dependencies between eachother.
+They can be used in any combination and define minimum dependencies between each other.

 | Package        | Version                                                 | Description |
 | -------------- | ------------------------------------------------------- | ----------- |